 Many academic staff are also authors and creators and may be eligible for royalties under the statutory licence if they are a member of Copyright Agency.

-For more information on using material under the Part VA and VB licences, see Copyright and Teaching.
+For more information on using material under the statutory licence, see Copyright and Teaching.

-The Part VA and VB licences only have limited coverage of music, so the University also has a licence with the Australian Music Industry for the use of recorded music for educational purposes.
+The statutory licence covers very limited use of music, so the University also has a licence with the Australian music industry for the use of recorded music for educational purposes.
 Again, an annual licence fee is paid to the music collecting societies, APRA/AMCOS, ARIA and PPCA, who then distribute royalties to their members.
 For more information see The Music Licence.